16 Time-tracking Best Practices to Get More Out of Your Time

 Benefits of time-tracking

 Keeping a log of the team’s and personal process helps to improve motivation as everyone can see the effect of their work.
 Moreover, you’ll be able to analyze which tasks are the most productive, while reducing the procrastination during your days at work.

 As you get started, time-tracking might be harder than you’d think.
-Here are our favourite time-management best practices that help you to create a habit, engage your team, and reap all the benefits.
+Here are our favorite time-management best practices that help you to create a habit, engage your team, and reap all the benefits.

 1. Understand why it’s important to track time